 Divorce Versus Separation

 Most couples, who find their marriage on the rocks, choose to untie the knot sooner or later.
 Every divorce starts with a motion submitted with a court-house.
-Usually, spouses tend to settle their issues themselves; however, if there are still some disputes, they can ask a judge to decide for them.
+Usually, spouses tend to settle their issues themselves; however, if there are still some disputes, they can ask a judge to make decisions for them.
 Once all the matters are resolved and divorce is in the past, both parties are considered singles and thus are free to go their separate ways.

 How to File for a Separation in Utah